bjarneh/ant-completion/README.md

     fi

-you should hopefully get some completion for ant again
+you should hopefully get some completion for ant again, you can of course just source the script as well..

+    source ant-completion.bash

 [1]: http://ant.apache.org "Apache Ant Homepage"